We were excited to write a review of the Osprey Poco Plus child carrier because we have had one for so long and it’s so comfortable and versatile.

 Why the Osprey Poco Plus is the BEST child carrier:

-If you are going on a hike with your little one or young toddler, you’re eventually going to have to carry them.
-The Osprey Poco Plus Child Carrier is the best way to do that.
-It’s comfortable for you both, has a removable drool pad, adjustable torso length and has tons of pockets (including zippered hip belt pockets) for everything you need for the baby and yourself.
+It’s comfortable for you both, has a removable drool pad, has an adjustable torso length and has tons of pockets (including zippered hip belt pockets) for everything you need for the baby and yourself.

-If you’re already into hiking and have gone backpacking, this will be like second nature.
+If you’re already into hiking and have gone backpacking, wearing hiking baby carriers will be like second nature.
 Instead of carrying your gear, you get to carry the kiddo.
-If you plan to do a lot of day hikes the Poco Plus is a fabulous investment for you and your family.
-The level of child comfort and parent comfort of this pack made it a perfect fit for our family adventures.

 Osprey Poco Plus Review: